AK-Homberger/Satellite-Dish-Positioner/README.md

 The positioner is controlled with a web interface.
 The ssid and password for WLAN has to be set in the code.
 The device is pre-configured for Astra 19.2 and my home location.
 Translated to standard navigational compass coordinates this is 164° and elevation to horizontal is 8.1° (fully correct would be -7.4°).
 Please change this for your location and satellite.
 You can use one of the free calculatores to get the angles for your location and desired setellite (e.g. https://www.satlex.us/en/azel_calc.html).
 Use "Azimut angle" and "Declination angle".
-The true north Azimut angle needs to be corrected to match the magnetic nort of the compass (sailors should know how to calculate);-
+The true north Azimut angle needs to be corrected to match the magnetic nort of the compass (sailors should know how to calculate);-).

 ![WebInterface](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/StatfinderWeb.png)